Updated on 30 July 2021 Important information how to deal with COVID-19

 You may enter the Cube to collect to go orders, eat on site, and to load money onto your Student ID Card.

 Monday to Thursday from 1pm to 2pm at +49 6221 4275712.

 SRH Campus Sports

-SRH Campus Sports is currently closed.
+SRH Campus Sports has reopened.
 You can find more information on their website.